pakal/rsfile/doc/native_io_concepts.rst

   This implies avoiding descriptor duplications, and only sharing streams via their top-most level, i.e python I/O stream objects.
 - Carefully crafting the code, when sharing low level structures is unavoidable, for examples in stream inheritance operations.
-Lots of functions and flags are dedicated to customizing stream features in such cases, and RsFile handles them for you.
+Lots of functions and flags are dedicated to customizing stream features in such cases, and RSFile handles them for you.

 That being said, experienced developers shall still be allowed to retrieve native handles, and play with lowel level IO routines as they wish - we're all consentent adults, remember ?
-So RsFile offers access to low level streams via :meth:`rsfile.fileno` and :meth:`rsfile.handle` methods, and low level routines may be reached by miscellaneous means (rsbackends module contains the most common ones as ctypes or cython bridges).
+So RSFile offers access to low level streams via :meth:`rsfile.fileno` and :meth:`rsfile.handle` methods, and low level routines may be reached by miscellaneous means (rsbackends module contains the most common ones as ctypes or cython bridges).